Multimodal Representation Alignment for Cross-modal Information Retrieval: Experiments

-From all plots, the Euclidean distance, used by previous work to measure the modality gap, reflects the effects of alignment between varying modalities.
-Besides measuring the modality gap between centroids of representation clusters, we also compute in \autoref{tab:wasserstein_dist} the Wasserstein-2 distance (namely a distribution distance) to measure the cost of transport data points from one distribution to another distribution.\footnote{To compute the Wasserstein-2 distance, we randomly split each dataset to 5K batches and average the running distance over all batches to avoid memory issues.} Note that Wasserstein distance is symmetric to two input representations.
+Besides measuring the modality gap between centroids of representation clusters using Euclidean distance, we also compute in \autoref{tab:wasserstein_dist} the Wasserstein-2 distance to measure the cost of transporting data points from one distribution to another distribution.\footnote{To compute the Wasserstein-2 distance, we randomly split each dataset to 5K batches and average the running distance over all batches to avoid memory issues.} Note that Wasserstein distance is symmetric with respect to two input distributions.

-We use the following shorthands for \textbf{all} related tables: Meta for Meta-transformer, UM1 for ResNet/BERT, UM2 for ConViT/RoBERTa, and UM3 for ConvNeXt/XLNet.
 From \autoref{tab:wasserstein_dist}, we observe the same trend as that of using Euclidean distance to measure the modality gap.
-Concretely, we find that BLIP consistently has the smallest modality gap among other models, which serves as an inspiration to align representation distributions between two modalities instead of fixed representation extracted by each encoder.
+Concretely, we find that BLIP consistently has the smallest modality gap among other models, which serves as an inspiration to align representation distributions between two modalities instead of fixed representations extracted by each encoder.
 However, models with smaller modality gap do not necessarily show better performance than other models, as evidenced by the results in \autoref{sec:perf_experiments}.
-For example, although Meta-Transformer shows a closer modality gap among other models to these of CLIP and BLIP, the performance is almost the same as other combined unimodal models overall when using the standard metrics, and even worse when using neural networks to learn the alignment for both text-to-image and image-to-text retrieval tasks.
+For example, although Meta-Transformer shows a closer modality gap among other models to those of CLIP and BLIP, the performance is almost the same as other combined unimodal models overall when using the standard metrics, and even worse when using neural networks to learn the alignment for both text-to-image and image-to-text retrieval tasks.

 We noted an interesting trend, however: embedding distributions tend to be sparser as dataset size increases, regardless of the model.
 This could be explained by the fact that larger datasets introduce greater semantic diversity, causing representations to occupy a broader region of the embedding manifold.
 This effect reduces local embedding density, resulting in the sparser distributions observed in larger datasets.
-Overall, we can conclude that (1)~the alignment among different modalities can be measured neither by spatial distances (e.g., Euclidean) nor by distribution differences (e.g., Wasserstein distance); and (2) well-aligned representations of CLIP and BLIP and unaligned representations of other models do not show much distinctive geometry for the same dataset.
+Overall, we can conclude that (1)~the alignment among different modalities cannot be fully characterized by either spatial distances (e.g., Euclidean distance) nor by distribution differences (e.g., Wasserstein distance); and (2) well-aligned representations of CLIP and BLIP and unaligned representations of other models do not show substantially distinctive geometry for the same dataset.